i-khichar/globetrotter-quizventure/README.md

 ## Project info

+This is a MERN stack web-application.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

+Make a copy of the .env.example file and name it .env, edit it with your own mongoDB URI.

 Follow these steps: